EmilyGavrilenko/Reusable-Container-System/README.md

 through the development of a reusable food container system.
 This repository contains the source code for the RFID tracking system to manage all customer container checkouts and returns.

-### The repository contains the following three folders with additional instructions in the corresponding directories:
+### The repository contains the following folders with more instructions in the corresponding directories:

 **Alien Scanner**